ReAwaken Tour host says he feels harassed by NY prosecutor - KTVZ

 A few dozen people gathered outside the Batavia church earlier this week to protest the event, which also will feature MyPillow CEO Mike Lindell, COVID-19 conspiracy theorists and people who tried to throw out the results of the 2020 presidential election.

-The U.S. Constitution offers strong protections to free speech and James, in her letter, didn’t directly ask for the event to be cancelled or for certain speakers to be disinvited.
+The U.S. Constitution offers strong protections to free speech and James, in her letter, didn’t directly ask for the event to be canceled or for certain speakers to be disinvited.

+But James said she was concerned that the event, which is being held on the five-year anniversary of the Unite the Right rally in Charlottesville, Virginia, “could spur extremist or racially motivated violence.”

 Investigators, she said, “stand ready” to respond to any violations of state laws.